mak3r/micropython-esp32-dev/README.md

 These instructions are used to setup an M5StickC Plus device with pure micropython so one does not have to use prototyping environment blockly/uiflow.

 ## Build the container
+* As of writing this
+    * the latest idf version is v4.4
+    * M5Stack IDF requires v3.2.3
-`docker build -t esp32-micropython /home/mark/dev/espressif/ -f micropython.dockerfile`
+* `docker build -t esp32-upython /home/mark/dev/espressif/ -f micropython.dockerfile`

-## Run in the container
+## Run the container
-`docker run -it --rm --name micropython --privileged -v /dev:/dev micropython:latest `
+`docker run -it --rm --name micropython --privileged -v /dev:/dev esp32-upython:latest `

 ## The following commands are done inside the container
 There is of course a way to configure the container to operate like one of the tools nested inside.
 There is also a way to make the container smaller overall.
 These could be done later if needed.